 6 Use Case

 This clause briefly describes a use case from the perspective of services provided by the oneM2M platform.
-The physical device components will be introduced in this section.
+The physical device components will be introduced in this clause.

-In the use case, different sensor measure temperature information, but the temperature realtes to different aspects, i.e. indoor, outdoor and fridge temperature and the temperature is measured in different scales.
+In the use case, different sensor measure temperature information, but the temperature relates to different aspects, i.e. indoor, outdoor and fridge temperature and the temperature is measured in different scales.
 Simply discovering temperature does not solve the problem as the temperatures relate to different aspects.
 Through semantic annotation and semantic discovery of resources the resources that are relevant in a particular use case can be found.

-An overview of the use case is shown in figure 6.1.
+An overview of the use case is shown in figure 6-1.
 The main components include:

 The temperature sensors are connected to a server.